omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

         # The input will be the reduced number of maximum picks from the
         # previous operation; the dimension of those picks is the same as the
-        # output chnall size from self.conv_1.
+        # output channel size from self.conv_1.
 We apply a different filter of
         # size 5.
         self.conv_2 = nn.Conv1d(100, 50, 5, padding="same")